awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

    1. Type `aws configure` and press Enter\.

-   1. Enter your AWS Access Key Id and AWS Secret Access Key\.
+   1. Enter your AWS Access Key ID and AWS Secret Access Key\.

-   1. Enter `us-west-2` for the Default Region Name\.
+   1. Enter your home region for the Default Region Name, for example *`us-west-2`*\. \(We are assuming that `us-west-2` is your home region in this example\.\)

    1. Enter `text` for Default Output Format\.